ArduPilot/ardupilot_wiki/common/source/docs/common-compass-calibration-in-mission-planner.rst

 If calibration fails:

-- you will hear a failure tone and the green bars may reset to the left and the calibration routine may restart (depending upon the ground station)
+- you will hear an "unhappy" failure tone, the green bars may reset to the left, and the calibration routine may restart (depending upon the ground station).
+Mission Planner will automatically retry, so continue to rotate the vehicle as instructed above.
+- if a compass is not calibrating, consider moving to a different area away from magnetic disturbances, and remove electronics from your pockets.
-- if, after multiple attempts, you are unable to calibrate the compass, Press the "Cancel" button and change the "Fitness" drop-down to a more relaxed setting and try again.
+- if, after multiple attempts, the compass has not passed the calibration, Press the "Cancel" button and change the "Fitness" drop-down to a more relaxed setting and try again.
 - if compass calibration still fails it may help to raise :ref:`COMPASS_OFFS_MAX <COMPASS_OFFS_MAX>` from 850 to 2000 or even 3000
+- finally, if a single compass is not calibrating and you trust the others, disable it.

 Onboard Calibration using Stick Gestures (no GCS)
 =================================================